mcomella/glean-annotations/annotations/fenix/metrics/events.preference_toggled/README.md

 ---
-labels: [Feature:Logins, Feature:Bookmarks, Feature:Search, Feature:History, Feature:PrivateBrowsing]
+labels: [Feature:Bookmarks, Feature:History, Feature:Logins, Feature:PrivateBrowsing, Feature:Search]
 ---

 This is a stub commentary for the `events.preference_toggled` metric: please feel free to edit (read the